D1hn1/B3tween/README.md

 # TODO
 - [X] Make a builder for the DTO entities.
+- [X] End with the urlDto class.
 - [ ] Add request.toString() or something like that

+- [ ] Add a Log and Exception classes of my own.

 - [ ] Make a handler for the incoming http request.
-- [X] End with the urlDto class.

 - [ ] Write the makeRequest function.
 - [ ] Try it out with foxyproxy.